 - Next, click the Tools tab and drag the xMatters Create Event step from the palette to the canvas.

 - Connect the Email trigger to the xMatters Create Event step.

-- Double-click the xMatters Create Event step to open its configuration screen.
+- Double-click the xMatters Create Event step.

 - Map output properties from the Email trigger to properties of the xMatters Create Event step.
 For example, if your property mapping for email form initiation looks like this: